 Roelof Erasmus van der Merwe

 Also Known As

 Slow Left arm Orthodox

-van der Merwe played in the 2004 Under-19 World Cup before he made his domestic debut in 2006 for Northerns, scoring a duck, and the rest of his playing time that season was rather bland.
-But when he moved to franchise cricket with the Titans for the 2007-08 season, he found success. van der Merwe topped the wickets tally in the MTN Domestic Championship and finished third in the Standard Bank Pro20 Series, contributing handy run in both tournaments.
-The Titans won both titles and van der Merwe was named Player of the Year, MTN Domestic Championship Player of the Year, Standard Bank Pro20 Series Player of the Year and the Newcomer of the Year for the Titans.
-He was later named Domestic Newcomer of the Year at the SA Cricket awards.
-The following season van der Merwe's 30 wickets were pivotal as the Titans retained the MTN Domestic Championship.
+Van der Merwe played in the 2004 Under-19 World Cup for South Africa before he made his domestic debut in 2006 for Northerns.
+He first tasted success in franchise cricket with Titans in the 2007-08 season, when he topped the wicket-takers' chart in the MTN Domestic Championship, finished third in the Standard Bank Pro20 Series, and contributed handy runs in both tournaments.
+Titans won both titles and van der Merwe harvested a clutch of player-of-the-year titles.
+The following season, his 30 wickets were pivotal in the team retaining the MTN title.

 Batting & Fielding